 With over 30 years as a cherished client of Outward Bound, Perth College continue to bring out the best in their young women.
 The inspiring outdoor education program is designed to deliberately put the girls in a safe and supported position out of their comfort zone with a goal of drawing out and using personal and group abilities.
 This develops the students resilience and ability to cope throughout their future lives.
-Scott Cox, Dean of Co-Curricular and Mathematics teacher took the time recently to sit down with us and share his insights with working closely with Outward Bound for over 10 years.
+A staff member took the time recently to sit down with us and share his insights with working closely with Outward Bound for over 10 years.

 Why does Perth College choose Outward Bound as it’s outdoor education provider?